Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Methodology

 Finally, the globally-attended representation $\hat h_{i,\text{[CLS]}}^j$ is added back to the hidden representation:

-In this way, the global information is modeled in the representation of the [CLS] token and can be further leveraged by the following layer(s).
-This provides a chance for the model to adjust the representation according to other relating documents.
+In this way, the information from other documents in $D$ and features in $R$ is modeled in the representation of the [CLS] token and is then propagated to the following layer(s) in the encoder.